Renée D. Cross

 military, medical, government, and software throughout her career.
 In her spare time,

-adventures in living sustainably in the U.S.’s fourth largest city.
-She’s also an
+in living sustainably in the U.S.’s fourth largest city.
+She’s also an accomplished

-accomplished photographer, gardener, and mixed media artist.
-Paula has a B.A. in
+photographer, gardener, and mixed media artist.
+Paula has a B.A. in Anthropology and

 Julia Ragusa Thomas